jeremydorrough/BlueskyUnfollow/README.md

 ### Windows (CMD or PowerShell)

-Make sure you're in the correct directory.
+Make sure you're in the correct directory and have the correct credentials in the .env file.
 I use MacOS, so on Mac I'd do that by first executing this: CD ~/desktop/ -- you'll have to figure that out for yourself on PC.

 ```cmd
 node Unfollower.js